Smoked Pork Butt on the Traeger – Juicy Pulled Pork

 Always use a meat thermometer to check the temperature at the thickest part of the pork butt, avoiding the bone.
 Once it reaches your desired temperature, let it rest for 20-30 minutes to retain its juices.

-The cooking time for your Traeger pork butt will vary depending on its size, but generally, you should plan for about 8-10 hours.
+The cooking time for your Traeger pork butt will vary depending on its size; however, you should plan for approximately 8-10 hours.
 Smoke the pork at 225°F until it reaches an internal temperature of 165°F, which will take around 6-8 hours.

 Once wrapped in foil, continue cooking until it reaches 203°F, which typically takes 2-3 hours.
 Remember, the key to perfect pork butt is patience—the longer it cooks, the more tender and flavorful it becomes.
 Let it rest for an hour after cooking to allow the juices to redistribute.